 These people too will become a street team and tell others, “Listen to this episode of this podcast.
 They played back a voicemail I left on their message line.”
 Now all of a sudden other people are bringing listeners to your podcast.

 The list is lengthy, I know.
 Rome wasn’t built in a day.
 But start chipping away at it.
 Use it as a checklist.
 See how many of these you can employ.
-And throughout it, if you feel overwhelmed and think you just can’t manage the time to try to promote your show, then remember, if not you, then who?
+And throughout it, if you feel overwhelmed and think you just can’t manage the time to try to promote your podcast, then remember, if not you, then who?

 Bruce Wawrzyniak is the host of “Now Hear This Entertainment” (NHTE.net, iTunes, Google Play Music, Stitcher Radio, SoundCloud, and TuneIn Radio).
 He has gotten listeners from 132 countries, spanning all five regions of the world (Africa, the Americas, Asia, Europe, and Oceania).